dbuckingham/sandbox/README.md

 - Create a branch called 'development'.
 This will create a local branch, not a remote branch in the central repo (github).
 - Make some commits.
 - Make some more commits.
+- Push changes to github.
+Declare the 'development' branch as a "tracking branch".
+This will create a remote branch, and correlate 'github/development' and 'development'.